What is the course about?

 What will we cover?

-Classes have a varied theme.
-Themes will include: standing well; basic knowledge of alignment; breathing patterns; working the abdominals; working for a healthy, strong back; improving spinal mobility; hip, thigh and leg exercise.
-Each class builds upon the last so that you gradually become more physically challenged and, as your body responds, you feel more in tune and aware of your movements and stature.
+Each class will have a varied theme.
+Themes will include: standing well; basic knowledge of alignment; breathing patterns; working the abdominals; working for a healthy, strong back; improving spinal mobility; hip, thigh and leg exercise; Each class builds upon the last so that you gradually become more physically challenged and as your body responds you feel more in tune and aware of your movements and stature.

 What will I achieve?

 By the end of this course you should be able to...